Devon Sawa: 2010–2019

+2020–present

+Sawa returned to his lead roles, starred in the films like Hunter Hunter (2020) and Black Friday (2021), which both received favorable reviews.

 Personal life

-Sawa is married to Canadian producer Dawni Sahanovitch.
-They wed in 2013.
+Sawa married Canadian producer Dawni Sahanovitch in 2013.
 They have two children together, a son born in 2014 and a daughter born in 2016.

 Sawa has described himself as being irreligious, an atheist, and supportive of religious freedoms.

 In June 2022, Sawa gave a lengthy interview to The Independent, where he said that he sought out roles in which the character smoked marijuana to help get away from his teen heartthrob status which began with Casper.
-Sawa also said that between 2004 and 2009, he "drank a lot" until going sober after meeting his wife in Vancouver.
+Sawa also said that between 2004 and 2009, he "drank a lot" until becoming sober after meeting his wife in Vancouver.